 The term inflow refers to the number of registrants entering the profession.
-Inflow occurs when a regulated nurse registers to practice in a province/territory in which they did not register the previous year.
-Inflow is calculated by dividing the number of new registrants - regulated nurses who were not registered to practice nursing in the same province or territory the year before - by the total number of registrants in the same year.
-Inflow can include new graduates, regulated nurses who migrate in from other Canadian provinces/ territories or foreign countries and those who return to the workforce after extended leave (such as for family responsibilities or further education).
+Inflow occurs when a regulated nurse registers to practise in a province/territory in which they did not register the previous year.
+Inflow can include new graduates, regulated nurses who migrate in from other Canadian provinces/territories or foreign countries and those who return to the workforce after extended leave (such as for family responsibilities or further education).

 The term outflow refers to the number of registrants leaving a specific province/territory.
 Outflow occurs when a regulated nurse fails to renew their registration in a province/territory the following year.
-Outflow is calculated by dividing the number of registrants who did not renew their licence to practice nursing in the same province or territory by the total number of registrants in the same year.
 Outflow is influenced by a number of factors, including social, political, economic, environmental and familial issues, and these factors will change over time.
-For those regulated nurses who are late in their career, not renewing their registration may be a signal that they have retired.
-For regulated nurses who are in the early stages of their careers, reasons for not renewing registration could include choosing an employment opportunity in another province/territory or country, leaving the profession, taking parental leave and fulfilling family responsibilities, or returning to school for additional education.
+For regulated nurses who are in the late stages of their careers, not renewing their registration may be a signal that they have retired.
+For regulated nurses who are in the early stages of their careers, reasons for not renewing registration could include choosing an employment opportunity in another province/territory or country, leaving the profession or returning to school for additional education.

-It should be noted that inflow and outflow is not available at the national level because a national unique identifier is not currently in place to allow tracking a registrant across provinces and territories.
+It should be noted that inflow and outflow are not available at the national level because a national unique identifier is not currently in place to allow tracking a registrant across provinces and territories.